Understanding FedEx Delivery Exceptions: Types, Fixes & Case Studies

 Lost or Damaged Packages Cause Unnecessary Stress

-Sometimes a package doesn’t just arrive late; it gets sent back to the seller without clear updates, leaving both the customer and the business scrambling.
+Sometimes a package doesn’t just arrive late.
+It gets sent back to the seller without clear updates, leaving both the customer and the business scrambling.
 Damaged shipments add another layer of frustration, often requiring refunds, returns, and replacements.

 Extra Hassle and Back-and-Forth